Books By Ronnie W. Rogers

 David Ross Boyd Professor of Psychology, Emeritus, University of Oklahoma

-Since September 11, 2001, questions and commentary concerning Islam have been voluminous.
-Unfortunately, much of the commentary is devoid of any historical or religious context, skewed by political correctness and beclouded by Muslim apologists, as well as being mischaracterized by cliché’s and naive statements like, “Islam is a peaceful religion”.
+Since September 11, 2001, questions and commentaries concerning Islam have been voluminous.
+Unfortunately, much of the commentary is devoid of any historical or religious context, skewed by political correctness and beclouded by Muslim apologists, as well as being mischaracterized by clichés and naïve statements like “Islam is a peaceful religion.”

 The Clashing of Swords sets the record straight concerning the religious and political nature, tactics, and aspirations of Islam as well as equips Christians to be able to communicate the truth to Muslims about Christianity and to the world about Islam in light of the Bible.

 Email [email protected] to purchase this audio sermon series.
 Available in mp3 or CD format.

 A Presentation to the Oxford Round Table on Religion, Education, and the Role of Government August 18, 2004

 A Presentation to the Oxford Round Table on Religion, Education, Public Schools and Politics: Is There Common Ground?
 August 2, 2007

 The Round Table, 2010, 2013 “A Proposal for a Proportional Accommodation and Appreciation Model for Governing the Relationship of Church and State,” which served as the basis for the book, The Death of Man as Man: The Rise and Decline of Liberty.